 Well turns out that the secret to success might not be as expensive and unreachable as we all think...

-Warren Buffett is one of the world’s most successful investors and CEO’s.
+Warren Buffett is one of the world’s most successful investors and CEOs.
 He is an American business magnate, investor, philanthropist and very importantly a – serial reader.
 Buffett claims to spend 80% of his working day reading and thinking.
-Iconically, once asked ‘how to get smarter?’ the CEO with a net worth of 73.9 billion US Dollars responded with - “read 500 pages like this every day.
-That’s how knowledge builds up, like compound interest”.
+Iconically, when once asked how to get smarter the CEO, with a net worth of $73.9 billion responded with, “read 500 pages like this every day.
+That’s how knowledge builds up, like compound interest.”

 I’ve yet to come across a similar experiment carried out on adults, however, the American novelist George R.R Martin once said – “A reader lives a thousand lives before he dies.
 The man who never reads lives only one”.

 So, with the hope of extended mortality and the dream of ending up like Mark Zuckerberg in his 5000+ square foot mansion, I think I know where my next stop is...
 The library!

 Or if books aren’t your thing, you could register with and have a read of our Career Ally Hub which offers plenty of information and advice on how to achieve success at your next interview and in your career going forward.
 Get in touch with us to find out more!